MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_productAdBestPractices.md

 A high-quality feed is important in getting your Shopping campaign off to a good start.
 Here are some things to consider:

 - **No need to start from scratch**: Save time and effort by importing your existing Google Ads feeds and Shopping campaigns.
 First, you'll want to look at this [important information about importing Shopping campaigns and Product ads](hlp_BA_CONC_ImportWhatInfo.md).
-- **Create and maintain a high-quality feed**: List all available products in your feed and ensure that you’re keeping stock and availability fields current.
+- **Create and maintain a high-quality feed**: List all available products in your feed and ensure that youâ€™re keeping stock and availability fields current.
 Refresh your feed on a daily basis.
 - **Populate as many attributes as possible for each product offer:** The more information you make available in your feed, the more likely your Product ads will be displayed for relevant queries.
 Including attributes such as custom labels, a Bing category and a merchant category are particularly helpful.
 A well written and complete description will also help get you more impressions.
 - **Don't use "Miscellaneous" for a category:** And yes, "Misc" is even worse.
 - **Use high-quality images:** Images must be 220x220 pixels or larger.
 Test and optimize images that show the product in the most relevant way for your customers.
-The image you’re using should be easily recognizable as the intended product.
+The image youâ€™re using should be easily recognizable as the intended product.
 - **Frequently test your feed and look at errors:** Try to review errors with each feed update to avoid a backlog.
 - **Use a single store:** If you are an aggregator, you should use a single store and divide each of the seller feeds into different feeds.